stereotype441/language/working/enhanced-constructors/feature-specification.md

 is `true`.
 Therefore, if there is an interpretation in which the program is legal, this disambiguation rule is sufficient to find it._

-_Implementation note: it is likely that the analyzer will want to adopt a more complex disambiguation rule in the case of erroneous code, so that the resulting error messages are more meaningful.
+_Implementation note: it is likely that we will want to adopt a more complex disambiguation rule in the case of erroneous code, so that the resulting error messages are more meaningful.
 For example, if `NAME` is the name of a superclass constructor, and not the name of a superclass getter or method, then it would be beneficial for the analyzer to interpret `super.NAME(ARGUMENTS)` as a super-constructor invocation even if the `constructed` boolean is `true`; that way, the error message will be "super constructor called twice" rather than "no such method"._